davxy/datawok-posts/posts/discrete-logarithm.md

 ## Attacks to DLP

 Attacks against DLP can be divided in two classes:
-- **generic**: only use group operation, they work in any cyclic group;
+- **generic**: they work in any cyclic group, using only the group operation;
-- **specialized**: exploit special properties of a particular group.
+- **specialized**: exploit special properties of a particular cyclic group.

-Attacks can be further divided in two more classes:
+Attacks can be further divided into two more classes:
 - running time dependent on the size of the cyclic group;
 - running time dependent on the size of the prime factors of the group order.

 In the attacks' analysis each step corresponds to a group operation.

-Given the group `G` with order `n` and a group generator `g`, let's assume we want to compute the discrete logarithm of `y = gˣ`.
+Given the cyclic group `G` with order `n` and a generator `g`, let's assume we want to compute the discrete logarithm of `y = gˣ`.

 ### Brute-Force Search